NYC attack timeline: From move to Florida to ISIS-pledged act of terror

 9:30 a.m.

-Attorney General Jeff Session held a press conference where he addressed the recent attack.
+Attorney General Jeff Sessions held a press conference in which he addressed the recent attack.

 “The perpetrator will be brought to justice,” he said, adding that the incident was “another reminder of the dangers we face from the threat of radical terrorism.”